R3Conclave/conclave-core-sdk/docs/docs/enclave-configuration.md

 The `maxThreads` option defines how many EPC slots are available for threads that are simultaneously active inside the enclave.
 Setting a higher number for this results in a larger SGX EPC memory requirement for the enclave even if not all the thread slots are currently in use inside the enclave.

+### enclaveWorkerThreads
+_Default:_ `10`

+This is an advanced setting that defines the maximum number of threads available for processing the messages received by the enclave.
+The value of this field must be less than the value set in the field maxThreads.

 ### deadlockTimeout
 _Default:_ `10`